Dov G., Englewood, NJ – osteotomy, tibial torsion correction

 Upon meeting Dr. Rozbruch, he took a significant amount of time to physically examine me, listen to my story, as well as study my MRI's etc. He explained how he would fix my tibial torsion with a surgery called an osteotomy and put a Taylor Spacial Frame external fixation device on my leg.
 Over a 1 month period, I would then turn my leg 1 degree each day until it was straight.
 He reviewed in detail exactly how long the entire process would take and when I could expect to be active again.
 He then answered my follow-up questions regarding the surgery in a timely manner, treating me with respect and understanding.
 He even agreed to meet me a few more times in his office to reassure me regarding my fears of the surgery.

 I had an osteotomy at HSS in April of 2011, and had my Taylor Spacial Frame removed at the beginning of August 2011.
 During this period Dr. Rozbruch and his wonderful team at the LLCR service corrected my right tibia by 30 degrees and it now is completely straight!
 I was running again (slowly) by January 2012.
 I currently feel great, and recently ran a marathon in 3:15, and a half marathon in 1:25 (both personal records for me).
 I am incredibly grateful to Dr Rozbruch and his team at LLCR Service for doing an amazing job.
+He did what others said was not possible or too risky and changed my life.
+I only wish I had met him earlier and had this surgery when I was 18 years old instead of 32.

 Additionally, the physical therapy team at the HSS rehab center did a great job getting me back on my feet and active again in only a few months.